-(2) We utilize our internal resources across multiple projects and do not allocate internal costs to specific projects.
+(1) We utilize our internal resources across multiple projects.

 The successful development of our product candidates is highly uncertain.
-At this time, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the remainder of the development of, or the period, if any, in which material net cash inflows may commence from Amigal, AT2101, AT2220 or any of our other preclinical product candidates.
-This is due to the numerous risks and uncertainties associated with the duration and cost of clinical trials which vary significantly over the life of a project as a result of differences arising during clinical development, including:
+At this time, we cannot reasonably estimate or know the nature, timing and costs of the efforts that will be necessary to complete the remainder of the development of, or the period, if any, in which material net cash inflows may commence from Amigal, Plicera, AT2220 or any of our other preclinical product candidates.
+This uncertainty is due to the numerous risks and uncertainties associated with the duration and cost of clinical trials which vary significantly over the life of a project as a result of differences arising during clinical development, including:

-- the number of clinical sites included in the trials; - the length of time required to enroll suitable patients; - · the number of patients that ultimately participate in the trials; and - the results of our clinical trials.
+- the number of clinical sites included in the trials; - the length of time required to enroll suitable patients; - the number of patients that ultimately participate in the trials; and - · the results of our clinical trials.

 Our expenditures are subject to additional uncertainties, including the terms and timing of regulatory approvals, and the expense of filing, prosecuting, defending and enforcing any patent claims or other intellectual property rights.
 We may obtain unexpected results from our clinical trials.
 We may elect to discontinue, delay or modify clinical trials of some product candidates or focus on others.
 A change in the outcome of any of the foregoing variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
-For example, if the FDA or other regulatory authorities were to require us to conduct clinical trials beyond those which we currently anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant delays in enrollment in any our clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.
+For example, if the FDA or other regulatory authorities were to require us to conduct clinical trials beyond those which we currently anticipate, or if we experience significant delays in enrollment in any our clinical trials, we could be required to expend significant additional financial resources and time on the completion of clinical development.
 Drug development may take several years and millions of dollars in development costs.